-Graviton4 (r8g) is already available for Aurora in the Tokyo region!
-Performance comparison with each Graviton generation
+Graviton 4 (r8g) is now available on Aurora in the Tokyo region!
+Performance comparison with other Graviton generations

 This is Onkai Yuta (@fat47) from the Service Reliability Group (SRG) of the Media Headquarters.

-This article summarizes the availability of Graviton4 (r8g) in the Tokyo region of AWS Aurora and the results of a performance comparison test.
+This article summarizes the availability of Graviton4 (r8g) in the Tokyo region of AWS Aurora and the results of a performance comparison.

 I hope this helps in some way.

 Aurora's Graviton 4 (r8g) support was released in November 2024.
-At this time, it was only available in a few regions, such as US East (Northern Virginia, Ohio) and US West (Oregon).
+At that time, it was only available in certain regions, such as US East (Northern Virginia, Ohio) and US West (Oregon).

-When Graviton3 (r7g) was released, it took more than a year for it to arrive in the Tokyo region, so I was not worried, but Graviton4 was released in the Tokyo region on March 14, 2025.
+With Graviton3 (r7g), it took more than a year for it to arrive in the Tokyo region, so I was not too worried, but Graviton4 was released in the Tokyo region on March 14, 2025.

 I'm so happy that you're coming to the Tokyo region in just 4 months!